trberg/VEDx_SNOMED/README.md

-# VEDX
+# VEDx
-###### A d3 tool for the Visual Exploration of Diagnosis Codes
+#### A dashboard for the Visual Exploration of Diagnosis Codes

 ## Overview
 The VEDx dashboard is a flask/d3 application developed at the University of Washington for the visualization and interactive exploration of the ICD-9-CM diagnosis codes in a medical record or claims dataset.
-ICD-9-CM is a heirarchical coding standard used for diagnosis and billing at hospitals around the world.
+ICD-9-CM is a hierarchical coding standard used for diagnosis and billing at hospitals around the world.
 While ICD-9-CM was discontinued in 2015, and ICD-10-CM replaced it, the vast majority of retrospective Electronic Health Record data still currently has ICD-9-CM as the diagnosis code.
 For more information on ICD-9-CM, see [ICD9Data.com](icd9data.com).

 ## Install and Run
 Clone this repository and enter the project